• Europe

 Projects led by Direct Participants

-"Direct participants" refers to structuring projects led by a company, providing breakthrough innovation and creating a ripple effect within their sector.
-These projects must contribute to the objectives set by the Member States and the European Commission within the framework of the Health IPCEI.
+"Direct participants" refer to companies leading structuring projects, selected by Member States and submitted to the European Commission for approval through an IPCEI procedure, providing breakthrough innovation and creating a ripple effect within their sector.
+These projects must contribute to the common European objectives and address market failures identified by Member States and the European Commission within the framework of the Health IPCEI.

-14 projects led by Direct participants as part of Med4Cure:
+To this date, 13 projects are led by Direct participants as part of Med4Cure:

 • OncoRNA (SME) - Belgium